networkservicemesh/networkservicemesh/sdk/README.md

 nsmEndpoint.Start()
 defer nsmEndpoint.Delete()
 ```
-As there is no explicit configuration, both *composites* and the *endpoint* are initalized with the matching environment variables.
+As there is no explicit configuration, the *ConnectionEndpoint*, *IpamEndpoint* and the composed *nsmEndpoint* are initalized with the matching environment variables.

 ## Creating an Advanced Endpoint
 TBD